cds-snc/js-documentation-example/README.md

 # JavaScript Documentation examples

 Should you decide to document your code in JavaScript (you should!), there is one standard and several output tools available to you.
+Your ESLint file will help you get the formatting right.

 ## Use JSDoc